-The Company has entered into a license agreement with a company that includes the following: (i) non-refundable upfront fees and (ii) royalties based on specified percentages of net product sales, if any.
-At the initiation of the agreement, the Company has analyzed whether it results in a contract with a customer under Topic 606.
+The Company has entered into an intellectual property license agreement with another company that includes royalties based on specified percentages of net product sales, if any.
+At the initiation of the agreement, the Company analyzed whether it results in a contract with a customer under Topic 606.

-The Company has considered a variety of factors in determining the appropriate estimates and assumptions under these arrangements, such as whether the Company is a principal vs. agent, whether the elements are distinct performance obligations, whether there are determinable stand-alone prices, and whether any licenses are functional or symbolic.
-The Company has evaluated each performance obligation to determine if it can be satisfied and recognized as revenue at a point in time or over time.
-Typically, non-refundable upfront fees have been considered fixed, while sales-based royalty payments have been identified as variable consideration which must be evaluated to determine if it has been constrained and, therefore, excluded from the transaction price.
+The Company considered a variety of factors in determining the appropriate estimates and assumptions under these arrangements, such as whether the Company is a principal vs. agent, whether the elements are distinct performance obligations, whether there are determinable stand-alone prices, and whether any licenses are functional or symbolic.
+The Company evaluates each performance obligation to determine if it can be satisfied and recognized as revenue at a point in time or over time.
+Typically, sales-based royalty payments have been identified as variable consideration which must be evaluated to determine if it has been constrained and, therefore, excluded from the transaction price.
 Please refer to "Note 6: Collaborative Research, Development, and License Agreements" for further information.